First Aid for Mental Health: Investigational Drugs to the Rescue

 Rapastinel (GLYX-13), Depression

-Unlike LY2940094, which is intravenous only, Allergan is also developing NRX-1074, an intravenous and orally administered NMDA agonist.
+Allergan is also developing apimostinel (NRX-1074), an intravenous (IV) and orally administered NMDA agonist which acts as a selective partial agonist of an allosteric site of the glycine site of the NMDA receptor complex.
 Currently, NRX-1074 is in Phase II trials for the treatment of depression.
-Like LY2940094, it is fast-acting, and does not appear to elicit psychotic side effects as with some drugs that affect the NMDA receptor.
+It is fast-acting and does not appear to elicit psychotic side effects as with some drugs that affect the NMDA receptor.
+It's mechanism and effects are similar to rapastinel (GLYX-13), under development as an adjunctive therapy for treatment-resistant depression.
+However, apimostinel can be given orally and and 100-fold more potent than rapastinel.

 Abilify Digital for Schizophrenia, Bipolar Disorder